upsub/dispatcher/README.md

 If it's a client from a browser environment, the authentication method will be `App ID`, `Public Key` and the `origin` of the request.

-- `AUTH_APP_ID`: Should be a string which identifies your application connection.
+- `AUTH_APP_ID`: Should be a string which identifies your application.
 - `AUTH_SECRET`: Should be a sha256 key.
 - `AUTH_PUBLIC`: Should be a sha256 key.
 - `AUTH_ORIGINS`: A comma separated string of the allowed origins